 Continued development and improvements to IceCube Simulation Software (IceSim) are mainly the tasks of Collaboration physicists as part of this area.
 These improvements are made as we acquire a better understanding of the ice properties, implement new possible signals to search for, and work to reduce the simulation's CPU and memory usage.
 IceSim maintenance is performed to keep all elements of the simulation package current with changes in the computing environment.
-An expert simulation programmer/coordinator is responsible for coordinating all Collaboration effort on the simulation programmer/coordinator tracks issues and helps to set priorities in development.
+An expert simulation programmer/coordinator is responsible for coordinating all Collaboration effort on the simulation program to maintain continuity and control of the overall event and detector simulation packages.
+The programmer/coordinator tracks issues and helps to set priorities in development.
 This position also serves as the central point of contact for resolving build and operating system issues, tracking bugs, and coordinating troubleshooting to ensure accuracy of the detector simulation data, and speed, performance and reliability of the simulation package.